Getting Started with Main Court

 CHECK OUT OUR MATCH EXPLAINER VIDEOS HERE

-Step 2: Add Friends to Your Network
+Step 3: Add Friends to Your Network

 Access the Search Section Open the app and tap the Search icon at the bottom of the screen.
 Find the Player Tap Network and type the player’s name in the search bar.
 Send a Friend Invitation Tap the Add as Friend icon next to their name, or Open their profile and tap Add as Friend directly.
 Wait for Acceptance The player will receive a push notification about your request.
 Once they accept, you’re instantly connected as friends!

-Step 3: How to Set Up Groups
+Step 4: Set Up Groups (For Invites & Community)

 Why Use Groups on Main Court